 “It’s been huge,” she said.

 Opened in 2015, the Hi-Pointe Backlot is on the second floor of the building directly behind the Hi-Pointe Theatre.
-The open space features natural light framed by the original brick walls of the building.
-Its cozy lobby serves as a gathering place with several small tables, a bar, ticketing space and concessions.
+The building, constructed in 1924, was originally home to a Union Electric Substation.
+Currently, the open space features natural light framed by the original brick walls of the building.
+The Backlot's cozy lobby serves as a gathering place with several small tables, a bar, ticketing space and concessions.

 The theatre itself is perfect for cinephiles.
 The walls, and ceiling are black, devoid of the tacky colors and strange designs of the multiplexes.
 The seats feature convenient armrests and drink holders and are the latest in comfort.